datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions2

-Rewrite `bin/range.sh` so that it uses `sort -n` and `head -n 1` to display the name and line count of the shortest file given to it.
+Extend the pipeline in `range.sh` so that it uses `sort -n` and `head -n 1` in that order to display the name and line count of the shortest file given to it.

 *** =hint3

-Use `sort -n` and `head -n 1` to select the shortest line.
+Use `sort -n` to sort by the number of lines and then `head -n 1` to select the shortest line.

 *** =sample_code2
 ```{shell}